lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 After that, the peer acting as ACE client can access the protected resources hosted at the other peer acting as RS, according to the access rights specified in the access token.
 The communications between the two peers are protected by means of the established OSCORE Security Context.

-Later on, the application at one of the two peers P may have learned that the established OSCORE Security Context CTX is not safe to use anymore, e.g., from the used OSCORE library or from an OSCORE layer that takes part to the communication stack.
-The reasons that make CTX not safe to use anymore are the same ones discussed in {{sec-keys-invalid}} when considering a set of application keys in general, plus the event where the access token bound to CTX becomes invalid (e.g., it has expired or it has been revoked).
+Later on, the application at one of the two peers P may have learned that the established OSCORE Security Context CTX is not safe to use anymore, e.g., from the used OSCORE library or from an OSCORE layer that takes part in the communication stack.
+The reasons that make CTX not safe to use anymore are the same ones discussed in {{sec-keys-invalid}} when considering a set of application keys in general, plus the event that the access token bound to CTX becomes invalid (e.g., it has expired or it has been revoked).

 When this happens, the application at the peer P proceeds as follows.